Policies and Procedures

 Q: Is advertising in the comments allowed?

 A: Generally, the answer is no. The comments section is only for readers and sources to discuss content, share ideas and opinions, and give context to the subject.
 Therefore, the comment section is not a place for unsolicited advertising, linking, forwarding, or other commercial activities.
-Thus, comments not part of the conversation but inserted to direct readers to a service, product, event, or another commercial enterprise will be removed.
+Thus, comments that are not part of the conversation but are inserted to direct readers to a service, product, event, or another commercial enterprise will be removed.

-Across All Mediums
+Across All Media

 As previously mentioned above, all views expressed in The Lion’s Roar are those of the author and, if unsigned, those of The Lion’s Roar staff.
 These views should not be interpreted as the views of the administration, faculty, staff or students of Southeastern Louisiana University.